 Don’t bother varnishing your home-built runabout interior

 It seemed natural to varnish the interior to provide UV protection.
 So as part of the second varnishing, we cleaned, sanded and varnished the interior sides and bottom.
 This looked great initially.
 However, the constant moisture in the boat penetrated the varnish.
 After the first winter of storage, it was flaking off in big sheets, and the worst was in the bilge.
 I touched it up that spring, but the next winter it was even worse.
 It all came off (both naturally and with scraping).
 Now we just have the epoxy finish on the inside.

 Heat damage due to the cover

-Some other builders had questioned my use of fiberglass on the deck.
+Some other builders had questioned my use of fiberglass on the deck of my home-built runabout.
 In another experiment, I coated the repaired section with epoxy without fiberglass.
 This was a mistake.
 The joints between the walnut opened up by the end of summer.
 The next spring I peeled back a larger area, from the front cockpit back to the rear cockpit and then applied new fiberglass and epoxy.

 Be generous on your waterline height